sungsoo/sungsoo.github.io/_posts/2014-01-14-introduction-to-tez.md

 We plan to donate the code from our internal repository to the ASF as part of the Incubator proposal.
 Also, Hortonworks will ship Tez in the next alpha release of **Hortonworks Data Platform 2** (HDP2), based on Apache Hadoop 2.0, very soon to showcase some of the very exciting advances we have made for Apache Hive via Project Stinger.

+Apache Tez
+--

+**Apache Tez** is a *generic data-processing pipeline engine* envisioned as a low-level engine for higher abstractions such as Apache Hadoop Map-Reduce, Apache Pig, Apache Hive etc.

+At it's heart, tez is very simple and has just two components:

+*   The **data-processing pipeline engine** where-in one can plug-in input, processing and output implementations to perform arbitrary data-processing.
+Every 'task' in tez has the following:
+	- Input to consume key/value pairs from.
+	- Processor to process them.
+	- Output to collect the processed key/value pairs.

+*  A master for the **data-processing application**, where-by one can put together arbitrary data-processing 'tasks'described above into a task-DAG to process data as desired.
+   The generic master is implemented as a Apache Hadoop YARN ApplicationMaster.

 References
 --